-The Mailbox is a single point of delivery for electronic communications from the EPO.
-It is a company-based service, which means that items sent to a company's Mailbox are not delivered direct to individuals within the company.
-Anyone in the company who has a smart card can access the Mailbox.
+The Mailbox is a single point of delivery for electronic communications from the EPO to a professional representative.
+It is a company-based service, which means that communications are delivered to a company's mailbox, not to individuals within the company.
+Anyone in the company who has a smart card, and has been authorised by the company administrator, can access the mailbox.

-A Mailbox is created when a new user enrols for a smart card.
-The Mailbox is associated with the company name indicated by the user on the smart card enrolment form.
+A mailbox is automatically created when someone from a company without a mailbox enrols for a smart card.
+The mailbox is created for the company indicated on the smart card enrolment form.
 It belongs to the company and not the person.
+Professional representatives working for the company can then be added as the recipients of electronic communications in it.

 The company administrator is the user responsible for defining user access to Online Fee Payment, the Mailbox and My Files.
 The company administrator can assign administrator rights to other smart card holders within your company, or revoke them.